 - Remove from unit and knead down.

-- Add beaten egg and lukewarm / tepid / blood heat milk to form a soft dough.
-Mix well.
+- Add the milk and mix well to form a soft dough.

-- Cover and leave to rise until dough is double it's original size.
+- Cover and leave to rise at room temperature until dough is double it's original size.

 - Add fruit and knead the dough well until smooth and elastic, for about 10 minutes by hand or 5 minutes using an electric mixer.
 The dough should form a soft ball which, when pressed lightly, resume it's shape.
 The dough should not be sticky.